jsoagger/jsoagger-archetype/target/test-classes/projects/basic/project/basic/README.md

 You can delete the generated h2 database and load datas by running following container.

-Be aware of network 'helloworld_the_soagg_network', server is reachable only in a scpecific network.
+Be aware of network 'helloWorld_the_soagg_network', server is reachable only in a scpecific network.

-> docker run --rm --name soagg-foundation-data --network=helloworld_the_soagg_network -v  ./_docker-compose/manager:/spring-config/ jsoagger/soagg-foundation-data:1.0.1
+> docker run --rm --name soagg-foundation-data --network=helloWorld_the_soagg_network -v  ./_docker-compose/manager:/spring-config/ jsoagger/soagg-foundation-data:1.0.1